maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

    </details>

 > [!NOTE]
-> Since the local installation of all genetic databases is space-consuming, you can download the alternatively use the [remotely-run MMseqs2 and ColabFold databases](https://github.com/sokrypton/ColabFold).
-Follow the corresponding [instruction](#13-run-using-mmseqs2-and-colabfold-databases-faster).
-Nonetheless, for AlaphaPulldown to function, you have to download the parameters stored in the `params/` directory of AlpahFold.
+> Since the local installation of all genetic databases is space-consuming, you can alternatively use the [remotely-run MMseqs2 and ColabFold databases](https://github.com/sokrypton/ColabFold).
+Follow the corresponding [instructions](#13-run-using-mmseqs2-and-colabfold-databases-faster).
+However, for AlphaPulldown to function, you must download the parameters stored in the `params/` directory of AlphaFold.

 $\text{\color{red}Do people need to download anything else in case of MMseq2 run?}$